-- 1. As soon as possible after the settlement device has been installed, determine the elevation of the reference to ± 0.01 ft by survey.
+- 1. As soon as possible after the settlement device has been installed, determine the elevation of the reference to ± 2 mm by survey.
 This elevation should be checked periodically to correct settlement readings for settlement of indicator unit. - 2.
-Settlement readings. - a.
-Note the height of water in the sight tube. - b.
-Pour sufficient water in the sight tube to raise the water level approximately 0.2 ft. - c.
-Take a reading at 1 hr.
+Settlement Readings - a.
+Note the height of water in the sight tube.

+- b.
+Pour sufficient water in the sight tube to raise the water level approximately 50 mm. - c.
+Take a reading at 1 h.
 The water level after adding the water should drop to the first reading or slightly above it. - d.
-If little or no change is observed in the water level, or if the water level is below the 0.05 ft graduation, refer to Part 2(C). - 3.
+If little or no change is observed in the water level, or if the water level is below the 0.01-m graduation, refer to Part 2, Section 3. - 3.
 Record the data as indicated in Figure 7.
 The form is normally used to record chronological data from a single settlement unit installed to monitor settlement.
-Instructions in filling out the form are as follows: - a.
-Settlement data report (see Figure 7).
+Instructions in filling out the form follow: - a.
+Settlement Data Report (Figure 7)